You are here:

 - Noises, music, or voices that are clearly distinguishable in the corridor during quiet hours.

 - Heavy percussion or bass sounds that vibrate through any walls, doors, ceilings, or floors.

 - Leaving alarms on or music playing in an empty room.

 - Pounding on or kicking doors.

 - Bouncing recereation equipment, trash cans, or other items on the walls or floor of a room or corridor.

 RH5 Room Responsibilities

-Whether present or not, occupants of a room are held accountable through the disciplinary process for any and all unacceptable behavior or conditions until responsibility is determined otherwise.
+Whether present or not, occupants of a room are held accountable through the standards process for any and all unacceptable behavior or conditions until responsibility is determined otherwise.
 Occupants are also responsible for any object thrown or dropped from the window of the room, or for any inappropriate/unacceptable verbal comments coming from the room.
 It is therefore your responsibility to maintain a secure room, prevent unauthorized use, and to be in your room when visitors/guests are present.